Monday, February 10, 2025

 About Me

-Kevin Wade Johnson began writing fiction in the 1970s, and began getting serious about it in the following decade, as the embedded image shows.
+Kevin Wade Johnson began writing fiction in the 1970s, and began getting serious about it in the following decade, becoming a quarter-finalist in the fourth-quarter 1988 Writers of the Future contest.

 Those ebooks and the others are at http://self.gutenberg.org/Authors/KevinWadeJohnson.